Middle East CT Market Size and Share

 View Global Report

-Middle East And Africa CT Market Analysis by Mordor Intelligence
+Middle East CT Market Analysis by Mordor Intelligence

-The Middle East and Africa computed tomography market size is USD 297.59 million in 2025 and is forecast to reach USD 443.09 million in 2030, reflecting a 3.65% CAGR over 2025-2030.
-Rising chronic-disease incidence, large-scale infrastructure programs under Saudi Arabia’s and the UAE’s national visions, and steady medical-tourism inflows are the primary demand catalysts.
-Vendor strategies center on mid-range 64-slice platforms that balance cost and image quality, while dual-energy and photon-counting upgrades strengthen clinical outcomes and lower radiation exposure.
-Stationary scanners remain the workhorse of hospital imaging suites, yet mobile CT growth outpaces the total market as defense, emergency-medicine and disaster-response agencies pursue point-of-care diagnostics.
-AI-ready workflow tools, low-dose protocols and equipment-as-a-service financing models are shaping competitive differentiation.
-Supply-chain resilience and workforce development remain watch-list items for market participants as radiologist shortages and global contrast-media disruptions test operational agility.
+Rising chronic disease incidence, large-scale infrastructure programs under Saudi Arabia’s and the UAE’s national visions, and steady medical tourism inflows are the primary demand catalysts.
+Vendor strategies focus on mid-range 64-slice platforms that strike a balance between cost and image quality, while dual-energy and photon-counting upgrades enhance clinical outcomes and reduce radiation exposure.
+Stationary scanners remain the workhorses of hospital imaging suites, yet mobile CT growth outpaces the total market as defense, emergency medicine, and disaster response agencies pursue point-of-care diagnostics.
+AI-ready workflow tools, low-dose protocols, and equipment-as-a-service financing models are shaping competitive differentiation.
+Supply-chain resilience and workforce development remain key watch items for market participants, as radiologist shortages and global contrast-media disruptions test operational agility.

 Key Report Takeaways

-By device architecture, stationary scanners commanded 91.79% share of the Middle East and Africa computed tomography market size in 2024, whereas portable CT is set to expand at 6.94% CAGR over 2025-2030.
+• By device architecture, stationary scanners commanded 91.79% share of the Middle East computed tomography market size in 2024, whereas portable CT is set to expand at 6.94% CAGR over 2025-2030.

-By application, oncology accounted for 34.02% of the Middle East and Africa computed tomography market size in 2024; cardiovascular imaging is poised for the quickest growth at 6.71% CAGR to 2030.
+• By application, oncology accounted for 34.02% of the Middle East computed tomography market size in 2024; cardiovascular imaging is poised for the quickest growth at 6.71% CAGR to 2030.

 Segment Analysis